AimRT/AimRT/document/sphinx-en/tutorials/interface_py/configurator.md

 ## Related Links

-Reference Example:
+Reference example:
 - {{ '[helloworld_module.py]({}/src/examples/py/helloworld/helloworld_module.py)'.format(code_site_root_path_url) }}

 ## Interface Overview

-Modules can obtain the `ConfiguratorRef` handle by calling the `GetConfigurator()` interface of the `CoreRef` handle, and use some configuration-related functions through it.
+A module can obtain a `ConfiguratorRef` handle by calling the `GetConfigurator()` interface of the `CoreRef` handle, and use some configuration-related features through it.
 The core interfaces it provides are as follows:
-- `GetConfigFilePath()->str`: Used to obtain the path of the module configuration file.
+- `GetConfigFilePath()->str` : Used to get the path of the module configuration file.
-  - Please note that this interface only returns the path of a module configuration file.
-Module developers need to read and parse the configuration file themselves.
+  - Please note that this interface only returns the path of a module configuration file; the module developer needs to read and parse the configuration file themselves.
-  - For details about what path this interface will return, please refer to the [aimrt.module Configuration Document](../cfg/module.md) during the deployment and runtime phase.
+  - For what specific path this interface will return, please refer to the deployment runtime [aimrt.module configuration document](../cfg/module.md).

 ## Usage Example

 A simple usage example is as follows:

 ```python
 import aimrt_py
 import yaml